 If you have a background of arts/economics/management and are opting for Chinese language program, you must pass the Chinese language, HSK5, assessment test.
 Having a background of science/engineering/medical streams, you need to pass HSK4 language test to crack bachelor degree.
 If you want to opt for the English-instructed program, you would need to crack TOEFL 550, IELTS 5.5 exams or pass University’s entrance examination.

-Low Tuition Universities in China with Tuition Fees
+Study in China – Cheap Universities in China for International Students with Tuition Fees

 - Peking University